sldimitrov/english_learning_system/README.md

 ## Mission
 This project is not something random.
 I have developed this system in order to help others to learn English.
-When I first started (02/11/23) my idea was to create something that people will be happy to use.
-Program that automate any action in our lifestyle.
-An old Chinese saying goes - "If you want to help others - help yourself first".
+When I first started (02/11/23) my idea was to create something that people will be happy to use, program that will automate some boring process in our lifestyle.
+An old Chinese saying goes - "*If you want to help others - help yourself first*".
-Because of that I came up with the idea of creating not a program but a whole system that enables you to learn English words in very innovative way.
-The reason I did it could be my English Matura Exam or maybe it is just my love mixed with dedication to the language itself.
-We will never know...
+Because of that I came up with the idea of creating program that evolved into whole system that enables you to learn English words in very innovative way.
+The reason was I had hard-times learning new words in English.
+The basic method of writing a word 30 times or more is just ridiculous and it didn't work for me.
+#### Writing every new word in a sentence which exposes its definition is much better!
+Dive deeper into the program itself and find it for yourself!

 ## How to use it
 1. Input the words or phrases into a txt file every one on a new line.